November 05, 2024 • 4 minute read

 The combination of mental health problems and addiction is more common than often recognized, and it can create complex and interconnected symptoms that challenge traditional treatment methods.
 Integrated

-treatment is a holistic approach that addresses both disorders together, considering their unique interactions and impacts on each other.
+treatment is a holistic approach taken by treatment facilities for addiction that addresses both disorders together, considering their unique

 If both disorders are not treated together, the clients often face barriers to effective recovery, such as misdiagnosis or inadequate care that treats only one of the disorders.
 This approach provides